 There are many people who compare He-Man to Conan the Barbarian.
 Both have superhuman strength and are basically one-man armies.
 It is heavily speculated that Conan was the inspiration for He-Man

 Price Adam of Eternia was the son of King Randor and Queen Marlena.
-Adam is half human and half Eternian as his mother was a NASA astronaut who crash landed on Eternia.
+Adam is half human and half Eternian as his mother was a NASA astronaut who crash-landed on Eternia.

 The Sorceress chooses Adam as her champion and gives him the power sword.
 The sword not only transforms Adam into He-Man but also his cat Cringer into Battlecat.

 Using his newfound power, He-Man defends the realm against the forces of Skeletor.
-Skeletor is actually Keldor, the long lost brother of King Randor.
+Skeletor is actually Keldor, the long-lost brother of King Randor.
 Though not much emphasis is given on this relationship in the cartoon.

-He-Man is invulnerable and has been shown to be able to do amazing feats such as breathing in outer space when he hurled a missile towards a magnetic meteor, turning sand to glass using his bare hands, cancelling out a tornado using his sword and pushing a moon.
+He-Man is invulnerable and has been shown to be able to do amazing feats such as breathing in outer space when he hurled a missile towards a magnetic meteor, turning sand to glass using his bare hands, canceling out a tornado using his sword and pushing a moon.